What really is the Syphilis Blood Test at home Ascot Detection Kit?

 https://ascotpharmacy.co.uk/return-policy/

-Certain points about Royal Mail and DHL Courier Services: We offer next-day delivery; however, please note that the courier delivery times are out of our control and therefore we are not able to offer any refunds for late deliveries.
+Certain points about Royal Mail and DHL Courier Services: We offer next-day delivery; however, please note that the courier delivery times are out of our control and therefore we are not able to offer any HPV refunds for late deliveries.
 However, once your order has been dispatched you will receive courier tracking information which you may use to track the delivery.
 Please also note that the orders placed at or before 1 PM will be dispatched from the lab on the same day.

 Andy Barton –